john-sprague/portfolio-john-sprague/system-design/databases/foundations.md

 4. **SQL scales up, NoSQL scales out.**
 5. **Most modern apps use a mix (polyglot persistence).**

-Would you like any specific examples or deeper dives into use cases?

 **Relational Databases**

 - Structure data, well defined.
 We know the values for each of the fields